Pileated Woodpeckers sighted near Oxtongue Lake

-This past Sunday, Bob and I took advantage of the lovely ski trails at Oxtongue Lake to explore the woods along the west side of Patterson’s Bay.
-It is there that we located two pileated woodpeckers (Dryocopus pileatus), a male and a female, working industriously for their breakfast.
+One winter, Bob and I took advantage of the lovely ski trails at Oxtongue Lake to explore the woods along the west side of Patterson’s Bay.
+It is there that we located two Pileated Woodpeckers, a male and a female, working industriously for their breakfast.
 In this closeup, the bright red pointed crest is really conspicuous.

 The trail system commences on the left side of Algonquin Outfitters Road, just past the Algonquin Outfitters store.